Joe Arpaio Hosting Fundraiser for Bill Montgomery -- Guess He's Cool with "Nursing Home" Slurs

 Now Bill Montgomery appears to promising more the same.
 And -- secret tape or no secret tape -- Arpaio plans to be at his side.

 Last week, as New Times' Ray Stern first reported, county officials revealed the existence of a tape where Montgomery, a former deputy county attorney who's now running for the job, talks smack about both Arpaio and Thomas.
 (Indeed, on the tape, Montgomery sounds pretty damn reasonable: He thinks Thomas "viciously attacked" the Hispanic community and says that talking to Arpaio is akin to visiting a nursing home.)

-, those feelings aren't stopping Arpaio from supporting Montgomery's campaign -- not one bit.
+as the attached flyer makes clear, those feelings aren't stopping Arpaio from supporting Montgomery's campaign -- not one bit.

 "Come and meet your law enforcement team," the flyer says.
 "Learn how Bill Montgomery and Sheriff Joe Arpaio Will Work Together to Enforce SB 1070 and Safeguard Maricopa County Citizens."

 Work together?
 SB 1070?
 Is this like a bad case of deja vu or what?

 And really, how can Arpaio pledge to work with a man who thinks he's a doddering fool?